philipptrenz/BOSCH-GLM-rangefinder/README.md

 # BOSCH GLM rangefinder

-Python3 script to remote control a BOSCH GLM 100C rangefinder.
+Python3 script to remote control a BOSCH GLM 100C or GLM 50C rangefinder.

-This script provides remote control features for the BOSCH GLM 100C measuring device via its Bluetooth serial interface.
+This script provides remote control features for the BOSCH GLM 100C/50C measuring device via its Bluetooth serial interface.
 The device uses the transfer protocol as described [in this blog post](https://www.eevblog.com/forum/projects/hacking-the-bosch-glm-20-laser-measuring-tape/msg1331649/#msg1331649).

-As the protocol seems to be identical for various Bosch measuring devices this script could also work for Bluetooth enabled rangefinders like GLM50C, PLR30C, PLR40C or PLR50C.
+As the protocol seems to be identical for various Bosch measuring devices this script could also work for Bluetooth enabled rangefinders like PLR30C, PLR40C or PLR50C.
 If so please let me know!

 ## Features